peachfuzz/soe-emailing-script/README.md

 For example, a person places the script in documents/email-files.
 In that directory, there are the following files: bob_1-2-19_file, bill_1-3-19, betty_1-1-19_file.
 The script will send bob_1-2-19_file to bob@spu.edu with the subject "file 1-2-19" and the master message.
 This happens for all the files within the directory.

+Double click to run will be enabled soon.

 Any questions, please direct them to Hector.